rgbrota/go-problemdetails/README.md

 There are two ways to create a new instance: from scratch providing information for all the fields and from a HTTP status code.

-### Creating a new ProblemDetails from a status code
+### Creating a new ProblemDetails from a HTTP status code

 The function ```FromHTTPStatus``` is the easiest way to create a new instance of the struct.
 It only requires the HTTP status code, the rest of the fields will have a default value, and some fields will not be marshalled.